The doctrine

 01Context before work

-02Memory is judgment, not storage
+02Memory is judgment

 03Permission follows role